joktec/joktec-monorepo/packages/@joktec/mysql/README.md

 [sequelize-typescript](https://www.npmjs.com/package/sequelize-typescript)

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions to `@joktec/mysql` are welcome.
+If you would like to contribute, please fork the repository, make your changes, and submit a pull request.

 Please make sure to update tests as appropriate.